US-China trade war negotiations make headway

 |DOW JONES AVERAGES

-“United States Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin spoke today with China’s Vice Premier Liu He on Phase One of the U.S.-China trade agreement,” the Office of U.S. Trade Representative said in a statement.
+U.S. Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin "made headway on specific issues" during a talk with China’s Vice Premier Liu He about the initial phase of a trade agreement between the two countries, the Office of the U.S. Trade Representative said in a statement.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-On the call, China's trade negotiators were expected to ask the U.S. not to impose the 15 percent tariffs on Dec.
+On the call, China's trade negotiators were expected to ask the U.S. not to impose 15 percent tariffs on Dec.
 15. It is unclear what, if anything, was agreed to.

-Earlier Friday, the USTR approved more exclusion requests for China, including erythritol for keto dieters, and kerosene heaters and electric fireplaces – as colder weather nears.
+Earlier Friday, the trade representative's office approved more exclusion requests for China, including erythritol for keto dieters, and kerosene heaters and electric fireplaces as colder weather nears.

 The tentative U.S.-China deal, which has not yet been signed, is said to include China making concessions on intellectual property, financial services and agriculture.
 In return, the U.S. agreed not to implement new tariffs on Chinese goods on Oct.
 15.